LewisBull2303/UltimateRPS/README.md

 ### Colour

-The colours I chose were a green, black, white, and various grey slate colours.
+The colours I chose were a red, green, black, white, and various grey slate colours.
 This was to make the feel of a neon arcade.
 Some objects have a glow to them, which helps the vibe of a neon arcade game.
-The red was chosen as a stark contrast to the neutral colours and to give the glow that neon signs have.
+The red was picked as a stark contrast to the neutral colours and to give the glow that neon signs have.
 The whites, greys, and blacks were chosen as a base colour template, which allows the red neon colour to really pop at the user and draw their attention.
 When the player wins, there is a green colour for the victory text.
 When the player draws, the text turns into gold, and when the player loses, the text turns red.
-Additionally If I wanted something to add bold, there is an indigo colour that was unused but in the code.
+Additionally, If I wanted something to add bold, there is an indigo colour that was unused but in the code.

 - Rose Colour: #e11d48